Uniforms of Napoleon

 At the beginning of his career, Napoleon Bonaparte was a soldier and wore the uniform of the French Revolutionary Army.
 In 1793 he was promoted to Général de brigade, in 1795 Général de division, and in 1796 he became commander in chief of the Army of Italy.
-In those capacities, he wore the uniform of a French Army general as promolgated by the regulations of January 1796.
-This was (as shown in the pictures below), a double breasted blue (woollen) coat with red collar, red cuffs with white flaps, gold oak-leaf embroidery on the collar, cuffs, pickets and fron tand rear openings, and a red and white sash with gold trim.
+In those capacities, he wore the uniform of a French Army general as promulgated by the regulations of January 1796.
+This was (as shown in the pictures below), a double breasted blue (woollen) coat with red collar, red cuffs with white flaps, gold oak-leaf embroidery on the collar, cuffs, pickets and front and rear openings, and a red and white sash with gold trim.
 There does not seem at this point to be any differentiation between grades of general.
 Napoleon wore this in Italy, Egypt, and at the Battle of Marengo in 1800 (see the portrait below "Napoleon Crossing the Alps").

 Bonaparte at the Pont d'Arcole in November 1796 by Antoine-Jean Gros in 1796.

 Battle of the Pyramids, July 21, 1798, by Antoine-Jean Gros in 1810 "From the top of those pyramids, forty centuries are contemplating you."